geybriyel-se/Business-Application/README.md

 - Problem with the Scanner object
 - Better input validation of fields such as the phone number
 - Addition of Sort and Filter functionality
+- RepairJO (entity) needs a parent class to make it configurable
 - Other advanced features such as security, reporting...

 ## Dev Tools Used